apache/tvm/docs/dev/virtual_machine.rst

 ------

 The VM's design is focused on simplicity without sacrificing performance.
-In order to accomplish this we we have focused on designing a tensor VM rather than a scalar VM.
+In order to accomplish this we have focused on designing a tensor VM rather than a scalar VM.

 In the tensor VM setting, we optimize for cheap “allocation” of objects (by trying to avoid real allocation), reuse of static fragments, and the ability to do dynamic shape (i.e jagged tensors).